 Once configured, company members can only access MURAL through identified IP ranges.
 If members are working remotely, they will need to use a VPN before using MURAL.
 Members who are part of the company's network will be able to sign in to MURAL and access the company's workspace.
 Members who aren't part of the company's network won't be able to sign in or access the company's workspace.
 Access is only allowed for company members under specific IP ranges.

 If IP whitelisting is enabled, guests and visitors won't be able to collaborate.
 The only collaborators who can access company content are users in the company's domain(s).

 If you need to collaborate with users outside of your company as guests or visitors, we don't recommend using IP whitelisting.

-In addition, company members will no longer be able to collaborate in workspaces outside their company.
-However, external murals can still be accessed through the visitor links (if enabled for that specific mural).
+In addition, company members will no longer be able to collaborate in workspaces outside their company (this includes external visitor links).
 The only exception is MURAL employee workspaces, in which company members can participate in webinars or trainings hosted by the MURAL team.

 If guests and visitors try to access any of the company workspaces, they will see an error page and be redirected back to their dashboard.

 To configure IP whitelisting for your company, you will need to send your IP ranges to your MURAL representative.
 The IP ranges should be in CIDR notation.
 For example: